 How to Get From Playa del Carmen to Tulum

 On the contrary, to get from Playa del Carmen to Tulum, you can take a colectivo from the main bus depot at 2nd Street and 20th Avenue.
 Note the Playa Express does not go to Tulum so look for the vans lined on the side of the street that say Tulum on the front and side.
 You can follow the same steps outlined above for getting off and paying.
 If you take the colectivo all the way to Tulum, it takes about an hour in total.

 You can also take a taxi to get anywhere in Playa del Carmen.
 They are so abundant that you can find them all over the city.
 Note Uber does not yet exist in Playa del Carmen.
 Instead, I usually prefer to use a Taxi app, where I can request a taxi via Whatsapp and send them my location.
-This is usually safer and more reliable, especially for solo travelers, as they provide you with the taxi number.
+This is usually safer and more reliable, especially for solo travelers, as they provide you with the taxi number ahead of time.

 Tips for Taking A Taxi in Playa del Carmen